mfcodingbc/tech-blog/README.md

-# Tech Blog
+# Technically Speaking: Tech Blog

-A blog website to create and comment on blog posts from tech developers
+In order to better understand `handlebars.js` and `MySql`, this blog website was created where people can create an account to comment on mini blog posts from other tech developers.

 ## Description